ROSEN, A TOP RANKED LAW FIRM, Encourages BELLUS He... | INN

-ROSEN, A TOP RANKED LAW FIRM, Encourages BELLUS Health Inc. Investors with Losses over $100K to Secure Counsel Before Important May 17 Deadline in Securities Class Action – BLU
+ROSEN, A TOP RANKED LAW FIRM, Encourages BELLUS Health Inc. Investors to Secure Counsel Before Important May 17 Deadline in Securities Class Action – BLU

 SO WHAT: If you purchased BELLUS securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.